$\mathcal{N}=2$ SYK models with dynamical bosons and fermions: Discussion

 For $p=1$, our model bears many similarities with that of \cite{Biggs:2023mfn}, although the abundance parameter and the coupling of the fermions make it irredeemably distinct.
-In the conformal phase of our model, the low-energy behaviour is closer to standard SYK and thus avoids completely the ``curious'' behaviour of the model in \cite{Biggs:2023mfn}.
-Naively, even outside of the conformal phase the models behave differently, with the dynamical bosonic correlator taking an exponential-like profile instead of a constant.
+In the conformal phase of our model, the low-energy behavior is closer to the standard SYK and thus completely avoids the ``curious'' behavior of the model in \cite{Biggs:2023mfn}.
+Naively, even outside of the conformal phase, the models behave differently, with the dynamical bosonic correlator taking an exponential-like profile instead of a constant.
 However, it is possible that it realizes a \textit{charged} version of the phase identified in \cite{Biggs:2023mfn}.
 This is consistent with $\Delta_\phi\rightarrow 0$ at the transition point, and numerically we do not rule out a sub-Schwarzian mode which scales with $T^\gamma$ for non-integer $\gamma$.
-However, further study would be required to check whether there is a meaningful connection.
+However, further studies would be required to check whether there is a meaningful connection.

-Another interesting aspect of this model which could benefit from analytical understanding is the ``emergent'' supersymmetric behaviour discussed in Section~\ref{sec: numerics}.
+Another interesting aspect of this model that could benefit from analytical understanding is the ``emergent'' supersymmetric behavior discussed in Section~\ref{sec: numerics}.
 It would be interesting, for example, to derive the relation \eqref{eq:nonsusy-epsilon} analytically.
-A perhaps more crucial question is to ascertain whether this is a physical phenomenon or simply an artifact of the Schwinger--Dyson equations.
-It is not clear, for example, if one can reconcile such an IR behaviour and the arguments in Appendix~\ref{app: conformal ansatz with chem} which set $2\pi\cE = -\beta \mu$ by combining Ward identities and (anti-)periodicity.
+A perhaps more crucial question is to ascertain whether this is a physical phenomenon or simply an artefact of the Schwinger--Dyson equations.
+It is not clear, for example, if one can reconcile such an IR behavior and the arguments in Appendix~\ref{app: conformal ansatz with chem} which set $2\pi\cE = -\beta \mu$ by combining Ward identities and (anti-) periodicity.
 Could the chemical potentials be ``renormalized'' in the IR?
 Or should one consider these solutions to be simply outside of the physical Hilbert space?
 An actual implementation of the model could clear this up, as could some holographic argument.